 The major medical problem at the encampment is blisters.
 Make sure that their boots fit and that they have 'broken them in' prior to arriving at the encampment.

 Make sure that they bring everything they need (especially bedding) and that everything is labeled with their name.
-There is an Equipment List from last year available for download - the current one will arrive in the mail in June.
+This is the current Equipment List.
 Make sure that they don't bring anything that is forbidden (i.e., gameboys, CD players, cell phones, food, etc.) or illegal (i.e., alcohol, drugs, tobacco products).
 The full list of contraband items will be included in the Information Booklet to be mailed in June.
 Forbidden items will be confiscated at in-processing and returned at the end of the encampment.
 It is better to not bring them in the first place.
 Any cadet found to have illegal items will be dismissed from the encampment.